The most exclusive sailing holidays in Asia

 Chartering a private yacht to explore stunning areas of the Far East can make for the most inspiring holiday.
 Life on the private yachts we choose is about freedom and that elusive frontier feeling.
 It’s where iPads and phones are made redundant, replaced by the thrill of ever-changing scenery and daily discovery of secret little spots.

 Below, we have highlighted just some of our favourite areas for chartering yachts in Asia.
-From the sleepy stretches of the Mekong to the culturally fascinating Irrawaddy and the stunning islands of Indonesia: wherever you choose to travel, we will ensure that every detail is taken care of.
+From the sleepy stretches of the Mekong to the stunning islands of Indonesia: wherever you choose to travel, we will ensure that every detail is taken care of.
 At cazenove+loyd, we have been working with the top vessels in Asia for many years and can recommend those that work best for each family’s individual wants and needs, and allow you to feel like an intrepid explorer while staying in complete luxury.

 Island-hopping around Indonesia couldn’t be further from the hassle that one might expect and is perfect for families.
 There are few better ways to spend a week than chartering a luxury yacht around Raja Ampat (in the winter months) or the Komodo Islands (more suited to summer trips), and the archipelago is a chocolate box of cultural treats and nature-based adventure.